-The performance parameters that the software captures can be displayed as graphs in the System Meter console windows to show you the type and quantity of activities of the CPUs, disks, memory, and network interfaces of the server (see Table 1-4).
+You can display the performance parameters that the software captures as graphs in the System Meter console windows.
+These graphs in the System Meter console window show you the type and quantity of activities of the CPUs, disks, memory, and network interfaces of the server (see TABLE 1-4).
 System Meter consoles do not appear on the Launcher, since they are built using the Kernel Data Catalog and the Logical View.